YtvwlD/hyde-gopher/README.md

 gopher_width: 70 # this is the default
 ```

+If you don't want to create your layout from scratch you can use a bundled one:

+To do so, run `hyde-gopher init`.

 ### Serve

 You can use the built-in webserver for a quick test